 To keep up, talent management personnel in credit unions need to be lean, efficient and effective to compete against some of the huge players in the financial services industry, and outside of it.

-All of this adds up to a heavy demand on the shoulders of HR professionals in credit unions.
+And even prior to the unprecedented global shutdown that we're in the midst of, all of this was adding up to a heavy demand on the shoulders of HR professionals in credit unions.

 Great Tools Can Help Build Great Processes